 She is a gem and a solid real estate agent who always had my best interests first and foremost in closing the deal.
 Honesty is her middle name and I have trusted her with some very tough negotiations and will do so again anytime I need to buy or sell property.
 I highly recommend her."

 The whole sales process went so smooth, so fast.

 "Linda, the wholes sales process went so smooth, so fast.
-Your honesty when we first met and you recommended waiting before listing.
-Your positive reactions to all situations putting me at ease.
+You were so honest when we first met and you recommended waiting before listing.
+Your positive reactions to all situations put me at ease.
 I really appreciate your total input.
-I hope the young couple are happy there." -Rick
+I hope the young couple are happy there."

 Thank God Linda is my realtor